Updated 11 January 2021

 To be eligible, you must have

-- Submitted your self-assessment tax return for the year ended 5 April 2019.
-If you have not filed this, H M Revenue & Customs will allow late returns filed before the 23 April.
+- Submitted your self-assessment tax return for the year ended 5 April 2019 and filed before the 23 April 2020.

 - Have traded in the current tax year 2019-20.

 - Are trading when you apply, or would be except for COVID-19.

 - Intend to trade in the tax year 2020/21.